 The Elf-Help Family crochet pattern uses a chunky yarn, so is very quick to make and even the adult version only takes around an hour.
 It’s a simple pattern and a perfect festive project for beginners.

 Once again, the toddler size is available free on the blog (because toddlers in cute hats are just too adorable!) and all sizes are available in the PDF download on Ravelry, Etsy or Love Crafts.

 After finishing the revised Elf Hat, I decided to host a yarny secret Santa in my Instagram community and to launch it I whipped up a Santa hat using two strands of DK yarn held together, using an acrylic yarn which I had in my stash.
 I got so many comments on the hat that I decided to write the pattern up for that one too and the Speedy Santa hat pattern was born!

-On finishing this pattern I realised that I had completed the Christmas set.
-Maybe next year I’ll work on a Rudolph or a Snowman Hat to add to the collection but in the meantime, I hope you enjoy the latest additions!
+I am really excited about my growing festive collection.
+Maybe next year I’ll work on a Rudolph or a Snowman Hat to add to it but in the meantime, I hope you enjoy the latest addition!